On May 3, 1896 the Chicago Sunday Tribune printed this headline and sketch:

-The Dallas Morning News interviewed Franklin C. Pendery, who operated a grocery store near the Holmes castle.
+The Dallas Morning News interviewed Franklin C. Pendery, who operated a grocery store near the Holmes castle in Fort Worth.
 Pendery said he and two other businessmen had watched Holmes supervise a crew of “strange plumbers” as they installed a “big circular underground contrivance” behind his castle.
 The workmen, Pendery said, always worked in the evening, after other workers on the building had left for the day.
 The contrivance, Pendery said, measured about eight by six feet, was fitted with an iron cover, and had been inserted into the sewer and cemented.
 “It would be an easy matter to scrape away a few inches of dirt, raise the top and drop a body into the hole,” Pendery said.

 What was to have been the function of that contrivance?
 Had Holmes skipped town before he could install more-sinister equipment in his Fort Worth castle?
 Again we stand at the corner of what and if: What headlines might Fort Worth residents have read if Holmes had stayed to open his hotel to weary travelers?

 In the end, although at one point Holmes confessed to twenty-seven murders, he was tried and convicted of only one: After he and Pitezel fled Fort Worth, they again tried the insurance fraud: Holmes took out a life insurance policy on Pitezel and planned to fake Pitezel’s death by claiming that a disfigured cadaver was that of Pitezel.
 Holmes would then pocket the insurance money.
 But this time Holmes actually killed Pitezel.